ThatOneShortGuy/ASCII-Video-Player/README.md

 - Python 3.8+
 - numpy
 - ffmpeg [for the video to ASCII converter] (you will need to have the ffmpeg executable in your PATH environment)
+- ffprobe [for the video to ASCII converter] (you will need to have the ffprobe executable in your PATH environment)
 - ffplay [for the video to ASCII converter] (you will need to have the ffplay executable in your PATH environment for audio playback)

 To install the dependencies, run the following command: